ShivamSrng/MovieBlitz/README.md

-## Implementing thee Sentiment Analysis for comments
+## Implementing the Sentiment Analysis for comments
 As I already discussed that, it’s hard to work with textual data in context of Machine Learning and Natural Language Processing, therefore it is necessary to vectorize the comment, for which I used CountVectorizer.